-EPIDEMIOLOGY — Incidence rates for neuroleptic malignant syndrome (NMS) range from 0.02 to 3 percent among patients taking neuroleptic agents [2,3].
+EPIDEMIOLOGY — Incidence rates for NMS range from 0.02 to 3 percent among patients taking neuroleptic agents [3,4].
 This wide range probably reflects differences in the populations sampled, for example, inpatient versus outpatient psychiatric populations, as well as differences in the surveillance methods and definitions of disease used.

-Neuroleptic agents — NMS is most often seen with the "typical" high potency neuroleptic agents (eg, haloperidol, fluphenazine) [8-10].
-However, every class of neuroleptic drug has been implicated, including the low potency (eg, chlorpromazine) and the newer "atypical" antipsychotic drugs (eg, clozapine, risperidone, olanzapine) as well as antiemetic drugs (eg, metoclopramide, promethazine) [4,11].
-Associated medications are listed in the Table (table 1).
+Neuroleptic agents — NMS is most often seen with high-potency first-generation neuroleptic agents (eg, haloperidol, fluphenazine) [9-11].
+However, every class of neuroleptic drug has been implicated, including the low-potency (eg, chlorpromazine) and second-generation antipsychotic drugs (eg, clozapine, risperidone, olanzapine) as well as antiemetic drugs (eg, metoclopramide, promethazine) [5,12].
+Associated medications are listed in the table (table 1).

-Associated risk factors — Case series and case-control studies also suggest that certain psychiatric conditions, acute catatonia, and extreme agitation are over represented in patients who develop NMS [3,13-15].
+Associated risk factors — Case series and case-control studies also suggest that certain psychiatric conditions, acute catatonia, and extreme agitation are over-represented in patients who develop NMS [4,14-16].
 It is possible that these represent conditions of higher risk simply because of the increased use of higher doses, rapid escalation, and parenteral therapy.
-Other commonly listed risk factors, concomitant use of lithium or other psychotropic drugs, higher potency agents, depot formulations, comorbid substance abuse or neurologic disease, and acute medical illness (including trauma, surgery, and infection) have not been substantiated in case-control studies [2,4,8,16-18].
-It is also unclear whether dehydration, present in 92 percent of patients, is a risk factor for, as well as an early complication of, NMS [4,19].
+Other commonly listed risk factors, such as concomitant use of lithium or other psychotropic drugs, higher-potency agents, depot formulations, comorbid substance abuse or neurologic disease, and acute medical illness (including trauma, surgery, and infection), have not been substantiated in case-control studies [3,5,9,17-19].
+It is also unclear whether dehydration, present in 92 percent of patients, is a risk factor for, as well as an early complication of, NMS [5,20].

-Antiparkinson medication withdrawal — NMS is also seen in patients treated for parkinsonism in the setting of withdrawal of L-Dopa or dopamine agonist therapy, as well as with dose reductions and a switch from one agent to another [1,3,20].
+Antiparkinson medication withdrawal — NMS is also seen in patients treated for parkinsonism in the setting of withdrawal of L-Dopa or dopamine agonist therapy, as well as with dose reductions and a switch from one agent to another [1,4,21,22].
 Infection and surgery are possible precipitants as well .
-This may be considered a distinctive disorder from NMS and is sometimes called neuroleptic malignant-like syndrome or parkinsonism hyperpyrexia syndrome as well as acute akinesia or the malignant syndrome in Parkinson disease [21,22].
-While some report that the clinical syndrome and laboratory findings are milder and the prognosis is better in this disorder , more severe cases and even fatalities have been reported [21,24,25].
+This may be considered a distinct disorder from NMS and is sometimes called neuroleptic malignant-like syndrome or parkinsonism hyperpyrexia syndrome as well as acute akinesia or the malignant syndrome in Parkinson disease [23,24].
+While some report that the clinical syndrome and laboratory findings are milder and the prognosis is better in this disorder , more severe cases and even fatalities have been reported [23,26,27].

 Because of the class of agents with which NMS is associated, dopamine receptor blockade is central to most theories of its pathogenesis.
-Central dopamine receptor blockade in the hypothalamus may cause hyperthermia and other signs of dysautonomia [28,29].
-Interference with nigrostriatal dopamine pathways may lead to Parkinsonian type symptoms such as rigidity and tremor [16,29].
-Other neurotransmitter systems (gamma aminobutyric acid, epinephrine, serotonin, and acetylcholine) also appear to be involved, either directly or indirectly [26,30].
+Central dopamine receptor blockade in the hypothalamus may cause hyperthermia and other signs of dysautonomia [30,31].
+Interference with nigrostriatal dopamine pathways may lead to parkinsonian-type symptoms such as rigidity and tremor [17,31].
+Other neurotransmitter systems (gamma aminobutyric acid, epinephrine, serotonin, and acetylcholine) also appear to be involved, either directly or indirectly [28,32].

-A primary role has also been proposed for a disrupted modulation of the sympathetic nervous system, manifesting in increased muscle tone and metabolism and unregulated sudomotor and vasomotor activity leading to ineffective heat dissipation, labile blood pressure and heart rate .
+A primary role has also been proposed for a disrupted modulation of the sympathetic nervous system, manifesting in increased muscle tone and metabolism and unregulated sudomotor and vasomotor activity; these in turn lead to ineffective heat dissipation, and labile blood pressure and heart rate .
 In this model, dopamine antagonists precipitate symptoms by destabilizing normal dopamine regulation of efferent sympathetic activity.

 Typical symptoms — The tetrad of NMS symptoms typically evolves over one to three days.
 Each feature is present in 97 to 100 percent of patients: